 Before becoming Of Counsel to the Firm, Brian was a Senior Trial Attorney in the United States Department of Justice, Tax Division, where he was lead counsel for many of the Tax Division’s most complex, large dollar cases.
 While with the Department of Justice, Brian was a 3-time recipient of the Tax Division’s Outstanding Attorney Award.
 He also served as a Reviewer where he supervised the litigation work of approximately 30 other trial attorneys.
 Prior to joining the Department of Justice, Brian worked as a Certified Public Accountant/Attorney for Price Waterhouse in Washington, D.C.

 Brian was elected in 2002 to serve in the Maryland House of Delegates and was re-elected in 2006 and 2010.
 In September 2013, Brian was appointed to the Maryland State Senate to fill a seat vacated by the incumbent Senator.
-In November 2014, he was elected to a full 4-year Senate term, and was re-elected in 2018.
+In November 2014, he was elected to a full 4-year Senate term, and was re-elected in 2018 and 2022.

 Prior to being elected to the Maryland State Senate, Brian was a member of the Maryland House of Delegates, serving on the House Economic Matters Committee and chairing its Banking, Economic Development, Science and Technology Subcommittee.
 Additionally, Brian was appointed to the leadership position of House Parliamentarian and also served as the House Chair of the Joint Information Technology and Biotechnology Committee and Chair of the Montgomery County House Delegation.